-I’ll share the best way to spend a weekend in Amsterdam, or any other two days of the week.
+I’ll share the best way to spend a weekend in Amsterdam, or any other two days of the week (Btw, I also have a weekend specific guide for Amsterdam, check it out).
 Get ready for an unforgettable journey that is overflowing with exciting new encounters as you enjoy your two days in Amsterdam to the fullest.

 I’m going to share the top places to visit, things to do and why to do them during your travels in the capital of the Netherland.
 Enjoy the best 2 days in Amsterdam, and have a once in a lifetime experience of the city.

 - Day 1: Typical Amsterdam + Itinerary Map (Canals, Museums, Boats & Red Light District)